Epigraphy at Warwick

 - Paraskevi Martzavou & Nikolaos Papazarkadas, eds, Epigraphical Approaches to the Postclassical Polis (2012)

-- Peter Liddel & Polly Low, eds, Inscriptions and their Uses in Greek and Latin Literature (in press, 2013)
+- Peter Liddel & Polly Low, eds, Inscriptions and their Uses in Greek and Latin Literature (2013)

 - Christopher Eyre, The Use of Documents in Pharaonic Egypt (in press, 2013)